B-Cameron0/BrentCameron-MADA-Project/README.md

 # Hello!
 Welcome to my project for Dr. Handel's Modern Applied Data Analysis Class
+This project deals with evaluating the significance of several different factors such as Race and Ethnicity in the examination of United States cancer mortality rates from 1999-2017

 # Original Data
 You can view the original data used for this project in the "raw_data" sub-folder,